Important Legal Disclaimer

 University Student Edition

-If you're moving out as a university student, your checklist needs adjustments.
-Students often have tighter budgets and smaller spaces.
+If you're a uni student moving out, your list needs changes.
+Students often have tight budgets and small spaces.

 Student Essentials